Accenture/accenture.github.io/README.md

 Add your content to the `_drafts` folder for as long as it's not ready to be published.
 Save it as ```<file>.md```, do not specify any date while in draft state.

-When ready, move it to the `_posts` folder and name it as follows: `YYYY-MM-DD-post-slug.markdown`.
-Rebuild the site to see the content.

 Each must post contain some YAML metadata at the very top:

 ```yaml